thomas-maurice/heimdall/README.md

 ### conf.lua
-This is the main configuration file of the program, it is used to specify which server we will connect, which port, ssl-enctypted or not, username information and stuff like that.
+This is the main configuration file of the program, it is used to specify which server we will connect, which port, username information and stuff like that.
 Here it is just for an example.
 I think the comments are self-explanatories.
 ```